DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source_hpc.md

   : ${BOOST_ARCH_PATH:=$TACC_BOOST_DIR}    # Fallback
 </pre>

-Source the OpenFOAM bashrc file:
+Once the configuration file modifications are complete, source the OpenFOAM bashrc file:

 <pre>
 source $DAFOAM_ROOT_PATH/OpenFOAM/OpenFOAM-v1812/etc/bashrc
 </pre>

-Make CGAL:
+We will begin the installation by making CGAL.
+To do this, run the following command:

 <pre>
 cd $WM_THIRD_PARTY_DIR and ./makeCGAL > log.mkcgal 2>&1
 </pre>

-Make OpenFOAM:
+Once the CGAL installation is complete, we will install OpenFOAM using the following command:

 <pre>
 cd $WM_PROJECT_DIR and ./Allwmake > log.make 2>&1
 </pre>

-## **Install OpenFOAM AD**

-Download the AD version of OpenFOAM:
+Once the original version of OpenFOAM is complete, we will install the AD versions of the code.
+Download the AD version of OpenFOAM using the following command:

 <pre>
 cd $DAFOAM_ROOT_PATH/OpenFOAM
 wget https://github.com/DAFoam/OpenFOAM-v1812-AD/archive/v1.2.9.tar.gz -O OpenFOAM-v1812-AD.tgz
 </pre>

-### **Reverse Mode**
+**Reverse Mode**

-Unzip the code, move the AD version of OpenFOAM to mark it as reverse-mode, and enter the code directory:
+Unzip the  downloaded AD code, move the AD version of OpenFOAM to mark it as reverse-mode, and enter its code directory:

 <pre>
 tar -xvf OpenFOAM-v1812-AD.tgz
 mv OpenFOAM-v1812-AD-* OpenFOAM-v1812-ADR
 cd OpenFOAM-v1812-ADR
 </pre>

+As with the original version of OpenFOAM, we need to make several modifications to the configuration files within OpenFOAM.
+The following steps show which files need to be changed and what changes are required.

 Edit `OpenFOAM-v1812-ADR/etc/bashrc`: